-Jonathan Marina is an associate in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.
+Jonathan Marina is special counsel in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

 Jonathan's practice focuses on patent application drafting, prosecution and counseling.
-He regularly drafts and prosecutes U.S. utility patent applications in technical fields such as distributed ledgers (including blockchains), machine learning, augmented reality and virtual reality, satellite communications, display systems, imaging systems, medical devices, solders and PCB assembly materials, computer hardware and software, firmware, graphical user interfaces, free space optical communications methods and related hardware, satellite communications methods and related hardware, computer networks and related hardware, distributed ledgers (blockchain), and gaming peripherals.
-He often works with counsel in various jurisdictions, including the EU, China, South Korea and Japan, to obtain utility patent protection.
+He regularly drafts and prosecutes U.S. utility patent applications in technical fields including machine learning, augmented reality and virtual reality, satellite communications, display systems, imaging systems, medical devices, solders and PCB assembly materials, computer hardware and software, firmware, graphical user interfaces, computer networks and related hardware, distributed ledgers (blockchain), and gaming peripherals.
+He works with counsel in various jurisdictions, including the EU, China, South Korea and Japan, to obtain international patent protection in various markets.

 In addition to patent drafting and prosecution, Jonathan is experienced in patent reexamination and reissue proceedings, preparing opinions and freedom to operate assessments and patent litigation support for a variety of clients.
 He also provides counsel and prepares applications or registrations for other intellectual property, including trademarks and copyrights.

 Prior to attending law school, Jonathan worked as an antenna engineer for ITT systems, a subcontractor of NASA, where he modernized software and hardware that tracks the deformation of a hydrostatic bearing supporting a 70 meter NASA antenna.
 He successfully tested the software and hardware on Goldstone Observatory’s 70 meter antenna before delivering it to the Canberra and Madrid Deep Space Communication Complexes for use in their 70 meter antennas.